matman26/matman26.github.io/_posts/2022-01-22-ttp-parsing-library.markdown

 # Intro to Text Parsing
 When interacting with Network Devices, one of the first challenges aspiring Network Automation engineers must face is how to read data coming from the CLI in a programmatic way.
-In this context, the very process of extracting data from text can be seen as _text parsing_.
+This process is often referred to as _text parsing_.

 Bash Scripting usually relies on Unix text processors like Awk, Grep and Sed in order to extract data from plain text, but even